 The need for rehabilitation crosses all age groups, although the type, level, and goals of rehabilitation often differ by age.
-People with chronic impairments, often older people, have different goals and require less intensive rehabilitation or a longer period of rehabilitation than do younger people with a temporary impairment (such as that due to a fracture or burn).
-For example, the goal of an older person who has severe heart failure and has had a stroke may simply be to regain the ability to do as many self-care activities—such as eating, dressing, bathing, transferring between a bed and a chair, using the toilet, and controlling bladder and bowel function—as possible.
-The goal of a younger person who has had a fracture is often to regain all functions as quickly as possible.
-Nonetheless, age alone is not a reason to alter goals or the intensity of rehabilitation, but the presence of other disorders or limitations may be.
+People with chronic impairments, often older people, have different goals than do younger people with a temporary impairment (such as that due to a fracture or burn).
+For example, the goal of an older person who has severe heart failure and has had a stroke may be to regain the ability to do as many self-care activities—such as eating, dressing, bathing, transferring between a bed and a chair, using the toilet, and controlling bladder and bowel function—as possible.
+The goal of a younger person who has had a fracture is often to regain all functions as quickly as possible and participate in vigorous physical activities.
+Although age alone is not a reason to alter goals or the intensity of rehabilitation, the presence of other disorders or baseline limitations may be.

-To initiate a formal rehabilitation program, a doctor writes a referral (similar to a prescription) to a physiatrist (a doctor who is board-certified in rehabilitation medicine), an occupational or physical therapist, or a rehabilitation center.
+To initiate a formal rehabilitation program, a doctor writes a referral (similar to a prescription) to a physiatrist (a doctor who specializes in rehabilitation medicine), an occupational or physical therapist, or a rehabilitation center.
 The referral establishes the goals of therapy, a description of the type of illness or injury, and its date of onset.
 The referral also specifies the type of therapy needed, such as ambulation training (help with walking) or training in activities of daily living.
+The therapist may modify these goals in consultation with the referring doctor based on the person's response to the therapy.

-Where rehabilitation takes place depends on the person's needs.
+Where rehabilitation takes place depends on the person's needs and capabilities.
 Many people recovering from injuries can be treated as outpatients in a therapist's office.
 People with severe disabilities may need care in a hospital or inpatient rehabilitation center.
 In such settings, a rehabilitation team provides care.
 With the doctor or therapist, this team may include nurses, psychologists, social workers, speech pathologists (who evaluate speech, language, and voice), audiologists (who evaluate hearing), other health care practitioners, and family members.
-A team approach is best because significant loss of function can lead to other problems, such as depression, apathy, and financial problems.
+A team approach is best because significant loss of function can lead to other issues, such as

 Care at home can be appropriate for people who cannot travel easily but who require less care, such as those who can transfer from bed to a chair or from a chair to a toilet.
 However, family members or friends must be willing to participate in the rehabilitation process.
 Providing rehabilitation at home with the help of family members is highly desirable, but it can be physically and emotionally taxing for all involved.
 Sometimes a visiting physical therapist or occupational therapist can help with home care.